Kensukesuzuki1/Citi-Bike-Tableau-Analytics/README.md

 4. Create your own visualizations!

 ## Interesting Facts
-By comparing directly thr first 5 months of 2019 and 2020, we are able to see interesting trends that emerged as a consequence of COVID-19.
+By comparing directly the first 5 months of 2019 and 2020, we are able to see interesting trends that emerged as a consequence of COVID-19.
 * Total Ridership is down
 * The demographics of who uses the Bike Program has changed, older people are using it more often.
 * Trip Duration has increased considerably